Urban AI • Equity • Mobility

 Recent steps that moved the work forward.

-A few milestones from the last two years, from accepted work to field-building collaborations.
+A few milestones from the last two years, from preprints and presentations to collaborative research.

 Oct 2025